 Carol Grimsby (ext 125)

-Carol Grimsby is the newly appointed Executive Director of Wingspan, Southern Arizona ’s Lesbian, Gay, Bisexual and Transgender (LGBT) Community Center.
+Carol Grimsby is the Executive Director of Wingspan, Southern Arizona ’s Lesbian, Gay, Bisexual and Transgender (LGBT) Community Center.

 Grimsby is the former Executive Director of a group that advocates for neglected and abused children, the Court Appointed Special Advocates (CASA) in Kansas City, Mo.
 She led the agency as it implemented its long term strategic plan.

 In Missouri, she was active in community groups such as Women with One Voice, a non-profit dedicated to raising funds for organizations providing services for women, where she chaired the Board; and, the Human Rights Campaign (serving as political Co-chair and Faith and Diversity Chair).